-Weil-Felix is a nonspecific agglutination test which detects anti-rickettsial antibodies in patient’s serum.
-Weil-Felix test is based on cross-reactions which occur between antibodies produced in acute rickettsial infections with antigens of OX (OX 19, OX 2, and OXK) strains of Proteus species.
-Dilution of patient’s serum are tested against suspensions of the different Proteus strains.
+Weil-Felix is a nonspecific agglutination test that detects anti-rickettsial antibodies in patients’ serum.
+Weil-Felix test is based on cross-reactions that occur between antibodies produced in acute rickettsial infections with antigens of OX (OX 19, OX 2, and OXK) strains of Proteus species.
+Dilution of the patient’s serum is tested against suspensions of the different Proteus strains.

 |OX 19||OX 2||OXK|

 |R. typhi (murine typhus)||+ + +||+/-||–|

 |R. tsutsugamushi (scrub typhus)||–||–||+ + +|

 |R. rickettsii (Rocky Mountain Spotted fever)||+/ + + +||+/ + + +||–|

 Both sensitivity and specificity of the Weil-Felix test are low, but its predictive value can be increased by testing both acute and convalescent-phase samples and observing a rise in antibody titre.

 Weil-Felix test has low sensitivity, i.e. it gives a high percentage of false-negative results.
 This is common in the case of scrub typhus.

 It also shows low specificity, i.e. false-positive results are obtained in other diseases such as leptospirosis, and relapsing fever (diseases which require differentiating from rickettsial infections), in Proteus infections, brucellosis, and acute febrile illness.